Commercial Competition – Styles

 Commercial Mead Characteristics

 Mead may be dry, semi-sweet, or sweet.
 Sweetness simply refers to the amount of residual sugar in the mead.
 Sweetness is often confused with fruitiness in dry mead.
-Body is related to sweetness, but dry meads can still have some body.
+Body is related to sweetness, but dry meads can still have many levels of body.
 Dry meads do not have to be bone dry.
-Dryness in mead is distinct from tannic qualities, which are generally only detectable if adjuncts are used.
+Dryness in mead is distinct from tannic qualities, which can be added by various treatments.
 All meads should exhibit good balance, and should not have a raw, unfermented honey character.
 Sweetness is independent of strength.
+Sub-categores of each style are separated by sweetness level so be sure to use that as a guideline for your entries.

 Mead may be still or sparkling.
 Still meads do not have to be totally flat; they can have some very light bubbles.
 Sparkling meads may have a character ranging from mouth-filling to an impression akin to Champagne or soda pop.
 Bubbles should be short lived.